schollz/croc/README.md

 Make sure to open up TCP ports (see `croc relay --help` for which ports to open).
 Relays can also be customized to which elliptic curve they will use (default is siec).

-You can send files using your relay by entering `-relay` to change the relay that you are using if you want to custom host your own.
+You can send files using your relay by entering `-addr` to change the relay that you are using if you want to custom host your own.

 ```
-$ croc -relay "ws://myrelay.example.com" send [filename]
+$ croc -addr "myrelay.example.com" send [filename]
 ```

 ### Configuration file